frivoller/ConsoleApplicationProject/Projects/README.md

 1. **Random Number Guessing Game**
 2. **Calculator**
 3. **Grade Average Calculator**

-Each program is implemented as a separate method in the code and can be accessed via a simple main menu.

 ## How to Run the Project
 1. Clone or download this repository.